Post GCSE Options

 I need a break from studying, but I'm not ready for a job

-Some people take a 'gap year' between finishing their A levels and starting work or university, but not that many peopls do it between GCSEs and A Levels.
+Some people take a 'gap year' between finishing their A levels and starting work or university, but not that many people do it between GCSEs and A Levels.
 A gap year is an opportunity to work out your next move while having fun and building on your skills.
-Be realistic though - a round-the-world trip costs thousands of pounds.
+Be realistic though - a round-the-world trip costs thousands of pounds, and you might get more out of it once you’re a bit older.
 If money is tight, why not look into local volunteer projects?
-Or, if you are just up for a change of scene there's plenty of time in the summer between GCSEs and AS Levels to go on an adventure of some sort!
+Or, if you are just up for a change of scene there's plenty of time in the summer between GCSEs and AS Levels to go on an adventure!

 BBC Advice factfiles are here to help young people with a broad range of issues.
 They're based on advice from medical professionals, government bodies, charities and other relevant groups.
 Follow the links for more advice from these organisations.